paselmer/Loan_Payment_Optimizer/README.md

 1. The annual interest of _loan A_ is 35%.
 2. The annual interest of _loan B_ is 10%.
 3. The term of both loans is 100 months.
-4. The amount of money to allocate (as determined by each method) to apply above the minimum payments is $100.
+4. The TOTAL amount of money applied above the minimum payments is $100. **The way this $100 is split between Loans A & B is what is determined by each of the two algorithms.**
 5. The starting principal of _loan A_ is $500.
 6. The starting principal of loan B varies.
 It varies from being equal to loan A's starting principal to + $10000 greater.